LionelDraghi/bbt/README.md

 The behavior is described in almost natural english using the [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) usual pattern *Given / When / Then*, and sentences like "when I run `this command`, then I get no error, and the file `foo.ini` is created".

 A distinctive feature of bbt is that it directly understand those sentences.
-You dont have to comply with a precise DSL or programming language syntax.
+You dont have to learn a specific DSL syntax, nor to use a scripting language.
 This is achieved thanks to a [partial parser](https://devopedia.org/natural-language-parsing).
 It means that bbt take into account only some keywords to recognize the skeleton of the sentence, and is not going to fail because of an unexpected word.

-As an example, bbt will consider equivalent both:
+As an example, bbt will consider equivalent :
+- *then I get no error (close #2398)
 - *then I no more get this stupid error that was reported and closed already twice in issues #2398 and #2402 (mea culpa)*
 - *then get no error*

-(the later being the minimal skeleton)
+because those four words are the only it actually take into account.

 That feature gives a lot of freedom when writing scenarios.